Cu3PO42/KeySAVe-Documentation/dumping/yabd.md

 ## A final note to everyone who still uses this method

 At the time of writing this it has been almost been a year since the spider exploits have been patched.
 If you are still using this, you have access to Homebrew and can downgrade to 9.2.0 and run a CFW which will still allow easy checking, but also allow you to use your 3DS online again.
-I recommend you follow the first three parts of [Plailect's guide to A9LH](https://github.com/Plailect/Guide/wiki) for this.
+I recommend you follow [Plailect's guide](https://3ds.guide/) for this.

 {% include "footer.md" %}